How do you daily confirm and celebrate gender fluidity when the he and she binary is so prevalent in EVERYTHING, everywhere, all the time!?

 The back offers a playful narrative about pronouns, inviting kids to know themselves inside and out, claim the pronouns that express the spirit of who they are and respect that in others.
 Also included is some discussion for grown-ups on how to hold a supportive space for kids (and for themselves).

-This book stands on its own, but it also serves as a great reference to expand gender in other books and media.
-They She He Me also pairs perfect with, The Gender Wheel, a story about Bodies and Gender for every body.
+They She He Me also pairs perfect with, The Gender Wheel, a story about Bodies and Gender for every body and They, She, He easy as ABC.
 Together these books offer a firm foundation of radical gender inclusion for parents, educators and caregivers to share with their kids.

 The Gender Wheel® books support The Gender Wheel Curriculum, a holistic, nature-based approach to understanding gender.
 Inclusive perspectives and practices at every level of the curriculum support a strong sense of self, while creating systemic change in the world at large.